Stony Brook's grading system is as follows:

 Stony Brook Students

-Before enrolling in summer courses at other institutions, be sure to obtain prior approval from Stony Brook to ensure that the credits will be transferable to Stony Brook.
-Permission forms are available from the Transfer Office, E-2360 Melville Library.
+Before enrolling in winter courses at other institutions, be sure to obtain prior approval from Stony Brook to ensure that the credits will be transferable to Stony Brook.
+Permission forms are available from the Academic & Transfer Advising Services Office, E-2360 Melville Library.

 Visiting Winter Students

 If you attend another institution during the academic year have your Stony Brook course selections approved for transfer credit by that institution, even if it is another SUNY school.